 When building a home, there are a million decisions to make.
 The flooring, the light fixtures, the appliances, the railing, the doors, and the window types, just to name a few.
 It’s part of what makes building a custom dream home so appealing to homeowners.
-Windows, in particular, are an important feature of any home.
-Not only do they define the way a home looks from the outside, they also have a major impact on energy consumption in the winter and summer.
+Windows, in particular, is an important feature of any home.
+Not only do they define the way a home looks from the outside, but they also have a major impact on energy consumption in the winter and summer.

-Energy efficient windows that use argon gas and Low Emissivity coatings can help homeowners reduce their hydro bills year after year.
+Energy-efficient windows that use argon gas and Low Emissivity coatings can help homeowners reduce their hydro bills year after year.
 Certain types of windows are also designed to improve airflow in the summer and reduce the amount of AC homeowners use.
 It’s important to make sure that you understand the characteristics and features of different types of windows so that you make a decision that you will be happy with for years.

 Window Types To Choose For Your Dream Home

 A casement window is one that has a sash and swings outward to the left or right, typically opened and closed with a roto-operator.
 Casement windows allow for plenty of ventilation and they seal tightly in the winter.
 Both the inside and outside of these windows can be easily cleaned.
 They are popular options in new construction across North America, and they remain standard in many European countries as well.

 Awning windows are identical to casement windows except for where the hinge is placed.
 On these window types, the hinge is on the top or bottom instead of on the left or right.